 On our glacier lagoon day tour we'll go for a drive along the south coast of Iceland heading to Europe's largest glacier; Vatnajökull.
 Vatnajökull is the largest ice cap in Iceland, covering more than 8 percent of the country.
 In total Vatnajökull covers 8,100 km2 (3,100 sq mi) which is about the size of Delaware!

-As we arrive to Vatnajökull National Park you'll start to feel the true force of nature, which becomes apparent when we reach the large glacial lake Jökulsárlón on the south-east corner of Vatnajökull National Park.
+As we arrive at Vatnajökull National Park you'll start to feel the true force of nature, which becomes apparent when we reach the large glacial lake Jökulsárlón on the south-east corner of Vatnajökull National Park.
 The lagoon developed after the Breiðamerkurjökull glacier started receding around the 1930s.
-The lagoon has grown since then at varying rates because of the melting of the glaciers.
+The lagoon has grown since then at varying rates due to the melting of the glaciers.

 We'll also explore other wonders of Vatnajökull National Park.
 Including the Diamond Beach, Fjallsárjökull and Skaftafell National Park.

 Don't miss an opportunity to witness the true force of nature.

 Tour highlights: Jökulsárlón/Glacier lagoon, Diamond beach, Fjallsárjökull, Vatnajökull glacier, Skaftafell, Svínafellsjökull...